chinmaym505/GitFlow/README.md

 - Delete an existing branch (requires confirmation)
 - Discard all uncommitted changes (requires confirmation)
 - Stage, commit, and sync changes with a message
-- Interactive AI assistant for GitFlow help
+- Interactive AI assistant for GitFlow help and commits

 ## Commands